Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Estimate Hitting time by Hitting Probability

 \subsection{Lower and Upper Bounds on Hitting Time}

-Theorem \ref{the:MeanHittingTime} gives the exact hitting time.
-But in most cases, it is impossible to calculate the exact hitting time.
-Therefore, it is necessary to estimate their lower and upper bounds.
-The following theorem gives lower and upper linear bounds on hitting time based on the hitting probability.
+Theorem \ref{the:MeanHittingTime} gives the exact hit time.
+However, in most cases, the exact hitting time cannot be calculated.
+Therefore, it is necessary to estimate upper and lower bounds.
+The following theorem gives linear upper and lower bounds on the hitting time based on the hitting probability.

 \begin{theorem} Given a fitness level partition $(S_0, \ldots, S_K)$ and a fitness level $k: 0<k \le K$,